 “All I want to do is get married and have kids.
 That’s my ideal life.”, she had said.
 We were sitting in our college garden, and laughing about random things in life.
 I giggled along with her, thinking that she was quite sorted that way, knowing how she wanted her life to pan out.

 She was married, and had a child now.

 Is their no excitement and happiness left?
 There is nothing to travel to now?
 Does everyone just get stuck after getting where they have always wanted to be?
 So you sweat and grind, day and night, to roll a giant rock up a hill and then, its there.

 Or, is this just the chicken-talk?
 Is it really, only a matter how much you can dream?
 Not far, not high, just how much.
 Yes, destiny and fate will dent it up, but isn’t the shape of our eighty years truly decided by our imagination, or it’s lack thereof.

 Maybe, while taking care of her child, she’ll reach for more again and build a baby-care blog .
 Maybe she’ll become an amazing cook and write her own recipes.
 Maybe she’ll have a restaurant of her own.
 Maybe her current monotony will give rise to things much more exciting.

 My cab halted and I got off at the giant entrance of my training academy; I thought maybe, just maybe, she, and many like her, will decide to quit having space for more regrets in their lives.

-Photography By: Aurnaub Bose
+Sketch By: Aurnaub Bose